Missouri LLC Formation: Low Fees, No Annual Report

 Open Your Missouri LLC — $199

-$199 gets you a complete filing service through Missouri Secretary of State.
-Approval timelines run about several business days.
+$199 gets you a complete filing service through the Missouri Secretary of State, from preparation to approved Articles.

 Item Cost